 Psalm 139:13-16, Proverbs 17:6, Matthew 18:1-6, Matthew 19:14, Matthew 21:14-16, Mark 10:13-16, Ephesians 6:1-4

-The verses from Mark’s Gospel (KJV) contain this memorable phrase: Suffer the little children to come.
-As a boy I remember hearing that Sunday School story and thinking the word “suffer” meant then what it to us means today.
-Maybe someone tried to clarify this, but I cannot recall a single teacher helping us or me understand that the word meant “to allow, or permit.”
+As a boy I remember hearing that passage in Sunday School and thinking the word suffer could mean only one thing: “to hurt.”
+Maybe someone tried to clarify this for me, but I cannot recall a single grown-up telling us that, in this case, the word meant “to allow, or permit.”

-I’m willing to bet there were some suffering children who ran unbridled into His arms, full speed ahead.
+I’m willing to bet there were some suffering children who ran unbridled into His arms at full speed.
 I’m also willing to bet there were some sufferers who held back, timid, uncertain of the man before them and His designs.
-But the story indicates they all eventually came to Jesus, some quick, some gradual.
-There must have been something about Jesus that wooed them.
-Maybe the fact that He was well acquainted with suffering, too, and innocence.
+But the story indicates that they all eventually came to Jesus.
+There must have been something about Jesus that wooed them, something that drew them to Him.